divyam02/cs-188-ucb/README.md

 * **Value of a state:** The best achievable utility from that state in a zero sum game.
 Value(state) = V(s in S) = max V(s in children of s), where S is the set of all states and the value terminal states are known (the game has ended).
 * How to optimize?
 Pretend to be the other agent and try to minimize your opponent's score (ie maximize your own).
 ### Minimax Search
 Each node in the tree computes its minimax value; the best utility against a rational adversary.
+For efficieny, it traverses in a post-order format.
 ```
 def max_value(state):
  init v = -inf